gromacs/gromacs/docs/user-guide/mdrun-performance.rst

 - On NVIDIA GPUs the OpenCL kernels achieve much lower performance than the equivalent CUDA kernels due to limitations of the NVIDIA OpenCL compiler.
+- PME is currently only supported on AMD devices, because of known issues with devices from other vendors

 Limitations of interest to |Gromacs| developers: